hnrkndrssn/ScriptCs.OctoKit/README.md

 ==============================

 ## About
-This is a [Script Pack](https://github.com/scriptcs/scriptcs/wiki) for [scriptcs](https://github.com/scriptcs/scriptcs) that can be used to interact with the GitHub API using the newly released [octokit.net](https://github.com/octokit/octokit.net).
+This is a [Script Pack](https://github.com/scriptcs/scriptcs/wiki) for [scriptcs](https://github.com/scriptcs/scriptcs) that can be used to interact with the GitHub API using [octokit.net](https://github.com/octokit/octokit.net).

 ## Installation

-Install the nuget package by running `scriptcs -install ScriptCs.Octokit`
+Install the NuGet package by running `scriptcs -install ScriptCs.Octokit`

 ## Usage